A step-by-step guide for England and Wales:

-We also offer a free guide to what to do when someone dies and 10 Top Tips.
+We also offer a free guide to what to do when someone dies and 10 things to do after a death.
 But do watch our video and read the notes underneath.
 We’re preparing a downloadable guide to what to do after a death: feel free to use our contact form to see if it is ready.
 Dealing with the aftermath of a loved one passing away is much easier if you are aware of the issues and can tick the jobs off one by one.

 There are certain steps that need to be taken when someone dies.
 We hope you find this checklist helpful.